 Note: If you have worked with the Apache Kafka System before, the concepts presented on this page will sound very familiar to you.

 In Zeebe, all data is organized into partitions.
 A partition is a persistent stream of workflow-related events.
 In a cluster of brokers, partitions are distributed among the nodes so it can be thought of as a shard.
-When you bootstrap a Zeebe cluster you can configure how many partitions you need.
+When you bootstrap a Zeebe broker you can configure how many partitions you need.

 Whenever you deploy a workflow, you deploy it to the first partition.
 The workflow is then distributed to all partitions.
 On all partitions, this workflow receives the same key and version such that it can be consistently identified.